 How To Surf The Digital Economy Successfully

-Your customers are most likely shopping on their mobiles – and social media.
+More and more shoppers are surfing online stores through their mobile phones and social media.
 It’s time to optimize your business to match the shopping habits of consumers in Asia and beyond.

-With e-commerce, SMEs can showcase their brand and product to customers anywhere.
-And thanks to social media, they get first-hand, often real-time, feedback on what customers like, meaning they can improve their product fast to meet those needs.
+With e-commerce, SMEs can showcase their brand and product to customers anywhere in the world.
+And thanks to social media, they get first-hand, often real-time, feedback on consumer trends, meaning they can improve their product fast to meet their demands.
 How can e-tailers surf the digital economy to target overseas customers?
 Check out my key takeaways below:

-Social commerce is now a must for business success
+Social commerce is now crucial for business success

 Of course, it’s no longer enough just to have a website.
 Businesses need to make the experience simple and compelling for customers shopping on mobile phones and through social networks.
 Integrating e-commerce, mobile commerce and social commerce means working across multiple platforms to stay connected to customers at all times.

 But social commerce is taking things a step further.
-Depending on the market you’re selling in, the rise of live streaming within social commerce may be driving a special kind of one-click purchase - the impulse buy.
-The real-time, experiential aspect of live shopping, combined with the likelihood of an online personality fronting the product, is compelling online shoppers to make instant purchases.
+Depending on the market you’re selling in, the rise of live streaming within social commerce may drive a special kind of one-click purchase - the impulse buy.
+The real-time, experiential aspect of live shopping, combined with the likelihood of an online personality endorsing the product, compels online shoppers to make instant purchases.

-Factor in flash sales and the ability to contact the shopping host or channel directly to chat about the purchase and some brands, especially in the fashion, jewelry or beauty space, are onto a huge win.
+Factor in flash sales and the ability to interact directly with the shopping host or channel to chat about the purchase and some brands, especially in the fashion, jewelry or beauty space, are you’re onto a huge win.
+39% of consumers in Asia Pacific have purchased using live streaming or live selling in 2021, the highest region globally.
 The trend is most sophisticated – and lucrative - in Korea and China, generating huge revenue for sellers and streaming platforms.

 Research the audience where you are selling.
-Live commerce hadn’t taken off everywhere, and you may have greater success focusing on social selling one the platform that really works for you – whether it’s Facebook, Instagram, LINE or TikTok.
+Live commerce varies in popularity in different markets, and you may have greater success focusing on social selling on the platform that really works for them – whether it’s Facebook, Instagram, LINE or TikTok.

 APAC consumers are mobile-first

 In Asia Pacific, mobile commerce is on the up.
 63% of consumers in the region use mobile apps as their primary shopping method.
-China, especially, is at an all-time high of 86% thanks to the popularity of apps like Taobao, Tmall and XiaoHongShu.
+China, especially, is at an all-time high of over 79% thanks to the popularity of apps like Taobao, Tmall and XiaoHongShu.

 The shift from online storefront to marketplace

 The final step is seamless delivery.
-When it comes to connecting businesses with their customers efficiently, the right logistics provider can be the missing link.
+When it comes to connecting businesses with their customers efficiently, the right logistics provider can take your customer journey to the finish line.